csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 ```
 Console.WriteLine("Do you work full-time here?");
-char ch = Console.ReadKey().KeyChar; // Note that here, passing by, we are using a new method, to read characters.
+char ch = Console.ReadKey().KeyChar; // Note that we are using a new method, to read characters.

 if (ch == 'y' || ch == 'Y')
      Console.WriteLine("Answered Yes");